oddy-boop/Edusync-git/src/supabase/policies.md

 ALTER TABLE public.timetable_entries ADD COLUMN IF NOT EXISTS school_id UUID REFERENCES public.schools(id) ON DELETE CASCADE;

 -- Update existing rows to link to the first school.
--- Important: You must have at least one school in the `schools` table for this to work.
--- If the schools table is empty, you need to add one manually first.
--- Example: INSERT INTO public.schools (name, domain) VALUES ('St. Josephs Montessori', 'sjm');
 UPDATE public.app_settings SET school_id = get_first_school_id() WHERE school_id IS NULL;
 UPDATE public.user_roles SET school_id = get_first_school_id() WHERE school_id IS NULL;
 UPDATE public.students SET school_id = get_first_school_id() WHERE school_id IS NULL;